 Malcolm Coward HSEA

-Malcolm, who was born in Malton, North Yorkshire, lives for his painting and his animals, amongst which are Jacobs sheep, geese, chickens, several horses, and three dogs.
-All these are constantly observed and contribute to his eye for anatomy and movement.
+Malcolm has had several very successful one man exhibitions in England and was featured in a TV programme on sporting paintings.
+He has also had a number of very successful limited edition prints published after his work, many of which are now collectors’ items.
+In 1996 he was chosen as the artist to illustrate the Injured Jockeys’ Christmas card.
+This subsequently appeared in the Sunday Times Style supplement as one of the Christmas cards to have on your mantelpiece!
+He also had two paintings selected to appear in the Injured Jockeys’ calendar.
+Malcolm, who was born in Malton, North Yorkshire, lives for painting and his animals, which are constantly observed and contribute to his eye for anatomy and movement.
 His work is also noted for its tremendous use of colour and light and his powerful, yet sensitive brush strokes.
-He is able to paint horses in movement equally as well as still portraiture.
-He spends much of his life travelling to various parts of the world, watching horses of different types.
-His travels are reflected in his paintings and it is remarkable to see the variance in light of the different countries showing through in his pictures.
+He is able to paint horses in movement equally as well as portraiture.
+He spends much of his life travelling the world, watching horses of various types.